 Detuning the sharp tip and tail edges on skis has the added benefit of reducing the chance that they’ll cut you if they release in a fall.

-Shop all Tuning & ToolsLearn more with our other Tuning Guides:Skis & Snowboards – How to WaxSkis & Snowboards – Base RepairSkis & Snowboards – How to Store for the SummerClimbing Skins – How to WaxThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+Shop all tuning supplies and toolsLearn more with our other Tuning Guides:Skis & Snowboards – How to WaxSkis & Snowboards – Base RepairSkis & Snowboards – How to Store for the SummerClimbing Skins – How to WaxThis is evo.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.Still have questions?
 Please give our customer care team a call at 866-386-1590, Customer Care Hours.
 They can help you find the right gear to fit your needs.

 Detuning by holding the file at a 45 degree angle to the edge